Group schemes and local densities of ramified hermitian lattices in residue characteristic 2 Part I: Introduction

+To show that the candidate for the maximal reductive quotient of $\tilde{G}$ obtained from $\varphi$ and the morphisms $\tilde{G}\rightarrow \mathbb{Z}/2\mathbb{Z}$ is indeed the maximal reductive quotient, one shows that its kernel is isomorphic, as an affine variety, to an affine space over $\kappa$ - this implies by a theorem of Lazard that the kernel of our candidate for maximal reductive quotient is indeed a connected unipotent group scheme, as desired.

+Our main results are Theorem 3.8, Theorem 4.12 and Theorem 5.2.
+Theorem 3.8 shows that the group scheme $\underline{G}$ we construct is indeed the sought after smooth group scheme over $A$, Theorem 4.12 gives the maximal reductive quotient of $\tilde{G}$, and Theorem 5.2 (supplemented by Remark 5.3) gives us the final local density formulas as follows.
+The local density of ($L,h$) is

+Here, $N$ is a certain integer which can be found in Theorem 5.2 and $\#\tilde{G}(\kappa)$ can be computed explicitly based on Remark 5.3.(1) and Theorem 4.12.

+Appendix B is devoted to illustrating our method with a simple example - that of the case where $L = B\cdot e$ is of rank one and $h$ is defined by $h(le, l'e)=\sigma(l)l'$, $\sigma$ being the unique nontrivial element of $\mathrm{Gal}(E/F)$.
+Appendix B.1 describes how the usual approach that works when $p\neq 2$ (and yields the obvious integral model for the `norm one' torus associated to $B/A$) fails when $p = 2$, and how one may fix this from `first principles', without using any of our techniques.
+We hope this helps clarify some of the issues involved.
+Appendix B.2 illustrates how our construction specializes to this case; we hope that the simplicity of this case may better motivate our general construction.
+Some readers may therefore prefer to look at Appendix B before perusing the general constructions of Sections 3 and 4 and Appendix A.

 This paper is organized as follows.
-We first state the structural theorem for integral hermitian forms in Section 2.
-Note that there are two different cases (denoted by \textit{Case 1} and \textit{Case 2}) for a quadratic ramified extension $E/F$, as explained in the first paragraph of Section 2.
-These two cases should be handled independently.
-We then give an explicit construction of $\underline{G}$ (in Section 3) and its special fiber (in Section 4) in \textit{Case 1}.
+We first state a structure theorem for integral hermitian forms in Section 2.
+We then give an explicit construction of $\underline{G}$ (in Section 3) and study its special fiber (in Section 4) in \textit{Case 1}.
 Finally, we obtain an explicit formula for the local density in Section 5 in \textit{Case 1}.
-We repeat the process used in Sections 3-5 to treat \textit{Case 2} in Sections 6-8.
+In Appendix B, we provide an example to describe the smooth integral model and its special fiber and to compute the local density for a unimodular lattice of rank 1.

+The reader might want to skip to Appendix B and at least go to Appendix B.1 to get a first glimpse into why the case of $p=2$ is really different.
+Some of the ideas behind our construction can be seen in the simple example illustrated in Appendix B.2.

+The construction of smooth integral models and the investigation of their special fibers in this paper basically follow the arguments in \cite{GY} and \cite{C1}.

 As in \cite{GY}, the smooth group schemes constructed in this paper should be of independent interest.